Theory of Little-Parks oscillations by vortices in two-dimensional superconductors

 The action $\tilde{S}_{LP}$ describes a Coulomb gas problem with an additional boundary charge $\rho_{v}^{(A)}$.
 Compared with previous formulations \cite{nagaosa2013quantum, Fisher}, the present theory explicitly incorporates the external flux in a cylinder/ring geometry, whose effects are the focus of this work.

-\emph{ Monte Carlo simulation.---} The neutral Coulomb gas model in Eq.~\eqref{gas} is a minimal model for BKT physics and has been studied, primarily using Monte Carlo simulations \cite{kosterlitz1973, Lee1992, WallinMats1997}.
+\emph{ Monte Carlo simulation.---} The neutral Coulomb gas model in Eq.~\eqref{gas} is a minimal model for BKT physics and has been studied, primarily using Monte Carlo simulations \cite{kosterlitz1973, Halperin1979, Lee1992, WallinMats1997}.
 The key new ingredient in our problem is the presence of opposite boundary charges at the bottom and top edges ($y=0, L_y$), which effectively generate external electric fields in the bulk.
 To screen these boundary charges and reduce the resulting electric fields, charge dipoles are induced in the bulk (see Fig.~\ref{fig:fig1}(c)).
 As a consequence of this screening, positive (negative) charges are attracted toward the edge carrying negative (positive) boundary charge.
 We therefore perform Monte Carlo simulations to study the bulk net charge distribution $\rho(y)$ induced by the boundary charges, where $\rho(y)=\rho_{+}(y)-\rho_{-}(y)$ denotes the difference between positive and negative charge densities.
 The charge distribution is uniform along the $x$ direction.
 Details of the Monte Carlo method and model parameters are provided in the SM \cite{Supp}.
-For our chosen parameters, the corresponding BKT transition temperature is $T_{BKT}\approx 0.18$.
+The BKT transition can be clearly identified in SM Fig. 1(a), where the total number of vortices increases rapidly above the BKT transition temperature.

 The results are summarized in Fig.~\ref{fig:fig2}.
 Without loss of generality, we set $q_{bnd}=-0.5$ at $y=0$ and $q_{bnd}=0.5$ at $y=L_y$ in the simulations.
 Figure~\ref{fig:fig2}(a) shows the $L_x$ dependence of the charge distribution $\rho(y)$ at $T=0.2$ and $L_y=20$.
 Note that the length unit in our simulations is roughly the scale (or a few times) of the superconducting coherence length $\xi$.
 We find that $\rho(y)$ decays nearly exponentially away from the boundaries due to the presence of boundary charges.
 As $L_x$ increases, the boundary charge density is reduced [see Eq.~\eqref{Eq_bc}], leading to a suppression of $\rho(y)$.
 Figure~\ref{fig:fig2}(b) shows the temperature dependence of $\rho(y)$.
 As expected, $\rho(y)$ increases rapidly at higher temperatures due to thermally excited positive and negative charge pairs.
 Clearly, for all parameters considered, the charge distribution satisfies $\rho(y)=-\rho(-y)$, consistent with overall charge neutrality.